apmckinlay/natureapp/plants/tuftflea.md

 Numerous narrow petals surround a flat yellow center with 1-3 flowers per stem.
 Long, narrow leaves are clustered at the base of the plant.

 [Philadelphia Fleabane](/plants/philflea) is similar but has a tall, single stem and clusters of small flowers.
-Fleabane blooms earlier than [Aster](/plants/aster) and has more petals. **Daisy** petals are notched.
+Fleabane flowers earlier than [Aster](/plants/aster) and has more petals. **Daisy** petals are notched.

 **Did you know?** Tufted Fleabane's roots contain a turpentine-like oil that protects the plant from disease and grazing animals.